Is marijuana legal in Rhode Island?

 In mid-2022, Gov. Dan McKee, a legalization proponent, signed SB 2430 and HB 7593.
 The companion bills, known as the Rhode Island Cannabis Act, legalized cannabis possession and (limited) cultivation for adults 21 and older.
 The bill also included provisions for social equity such as automatic expungement of criminal records for cannabis possession as well as grants and technical assistance to help members of disadvantaged communities participate in the legal market.
 A new Cannabis Control Commission, independent of the Department of Health, and an administrative Cannabis Office were also created.

-Where is it Safe to Purchase?
+Where is it safe to purchase weed in Rhode Island?

 Commercial delivery services are prohibited in Rhode Island.

-Where is it Safe to Consume?
+Where is it safe to consume cannabis?